top of page

 Is there cell phone service in Red Rock Canyon?

-Yes and No, there is cell phone service within Red Rock Canyon but it is very bad.
+Yes and No, cell phone service is available in Red Rock Canyon, but generally bad.
 Therefore, we highly encourage you to plan your trip before you go, even more if you plan on hiking there.

 How is the weather?